iansinnott/obsidian-meta-plugin/README.md

 ## Usage

-1. Click the Meta Plugin icon in the ribbon to open the sidebar
+1. Click the Vibesidian icon in the ribbon to open the sidebar
 2. Enter your request (e.g., "Create a plugin that adds a word count to the status bar")
 3. Choose your preferred language model
 4. The plugin will process your request and provide interactive results